TetraTheta/gmod-docs/docs/gmod/sc-admin-weapons.md

 It is highly effective to combine helicopters!

 #### Combine Ball Mode
 Tired of charging AR2 Alt Fire to shoot combine balls?
-This admin gun will cover you.
+This fire mode will cover you.
 With this, you can fire a very fast combine ball without any limitation.

 #### Armed Grenade Mode
 Do you love spamming grenades?
 This will do the job for you much faster!
 Motivated by [this video](http://youtu.be/LJDTgsXsP0k).

 ---